facts about Leicestershire

 FAQs about Leicestershire

-What is the prettiest village in Leicestershire?
+What areas are in Leicestershire?

 Further reading: